tqja/com3504-assignment/pwa_requirements.md

 ## Adding new plant sightings

 - Details of a sighting cannot be modified after creation (except identification)
-- If online, send details to database
+- If online, send details to database ✅
-	- Images transformed to base64
+	- ~~Images transformed to base64~~ Images stored locally on server
-	- Stored in MongoDB
+	- ~~Stored in MongoDB~~
 	- Images can be uploaded from local files or from a URL
 - If offline, store changes locally (to upload once online)
 	- Should be able to hold several new plants locally
 	- Must be able to add chat messages to both newly and previously added plants

 ### Data contained in a sighting:
-- Date and time seen
+- Date and time seen ✅
-- Location (geolocation or optionally selecting from map)
+- Location (geolocation or optionally selecting from map) ✅
-- Description (short)
+- Description (short) ✅
-- Plant height and spread
+- Plant height and spread ✅
-- Photograph of plant
+- Photograph of plant ✅
-- Nickname of original user
+- Nickname of original user ✅
 - Characteristics
-    - Has flowers? (yes/no)
+    - Has flowers? (yes/no) ✅
     - Has leaves? (yes/no)
-    - Has fruits or seeds? (yes/no)
+    - Has fruits or seeds? (yes/no) ✅
-    - Level of sun exposure (full sun/partial shade/full shade)
+    - Level of sun exposure (full sun/partial shade/full shade) ✅
     - Colour of flowers
 - Identification (**can be modified after creation**)
     - Name of plant